Tax-efficient ways to buy a van as a sole trader in the UK

 Annual Investment Allowance on vans

-Example: you buy a Ford Transit Custom for £30,000 (ex-VAT).
-You can claim the full £30,000 against your profits in the tax year you buy it.
-If you are a basic rate taxpayer, that saves you £6,000 in income tax (20% of £30,000).
-If you earn enough to pay higher rate tax, the saving is £12,000 (40%).
+Example: buy a Ford Transit Custom for £30,000 (ex-VAT).
+You can claim the entire £30,000 against your profits in that tax year.
+For a basic rate taxpayer, that's a £6,000 income tax saving (20% of £30,000).
+For higher rate taxpayers, the saving is £12,000 (40%).

 Electric vans: extra incentives